Skip to contents

 launch_taxonomic_match_app(min_similarity = 0.5)

 Lower values cast a wider net but may include false positives.
 Higher values are more conservative but may miss valid matches.
+The default was raised from 0.3 to 0.7 to reduce spurious suggestions.

 Increasing Suggestions